genai-llm/genai-gke/stable-diffusion2/README.md

 then retry.
 If you enabled this API recently, wait a few minutes for the action to propagate to our systems and retry.

-If this error occurs, wait a few minutes and then run the terraform apply command again.
+If this error occurs, wait a few minutes and then run the terraform apply command again.